Core Idea

 Why Changing Elements Without Changing Purpose Fails

-The incentive structures, information flows, and reward systems that encode purpose persist even when people change.
-Conversely, shifting purpose — changing what the system is actually rewarded for — transforms behaviour even if most elements remain.
+You can replace every element in a system while leaving purpose intact, and the system will reconstitute prior behaviour.
+Incentive structures, information flows, and reward systems that encode purpose persist even when people change.
+Conversely, shifting purpose transforms behaviour even if most elements remain.

 How to Read a System’s Revealed Purpose